grafana/mimir/docs/sources/mimir/migrate/_index.md

 ---
 aliases:
   - migration-guide/
-title: "Migrate to Grafana Mimir"
+description: Refer to these guides when migrating to Grafana Mimir.
-menuTitle: "Migrate"
+menuTitle: Migrate
-description: "Refer to these guides when migrating to Grafana Mimir."
+title: Migrate to Grafana Mimir
 weight: 30
 ---